easbar/fast_paths/README.md

 - loop-edges (from node A to node A) will be ignored, because since we are only considering positive non-zero edge-weights they cannot be part of a shortest path
 - in case the graph has duplicate edges (multiple edges from node A to node B) only the edge with the lowest weight will be considered
+- up to 2^32 nodes, edges, and possible values for weight are supported.
+See [this issue](https://github.com/easbar/fast_paths/issues/12) for details.

 ### Special Thanks